robotology/blocktest/README.md

 ```
 <test file="test//0002.xml" ...
 ```
-In this case the path you have specified must take in account also of this "test/".
+In this case, the path you have specified must take into account also of this "test/".
 The test will be in "./myfolder/testfolder/test"
 <br><br>
 The path shouldn't end with "/", this can cause problems on WSL system.